Are You Enmeshed With Your Children?By Dr. Margaret Paul

 Enmeshed, over-involved parents often want to blame their partner or someone else when their children don't perform to expectations, or their children pull away, or rebel with drugs, alcohol, or an eating disorder.
 This parent wants to deny the fact that he or she has been a poor role model for taking personal responsibility for his or her own feelings and wellbeing.

-If you are enmeshed with your children, the way to heal is to do your own Inner Bonding work, developing your loving Adult and learning to take responsibility for your own feelings.
+If you are enmeshed with your children, the way to heal is to do your own Inner Bonding work, developing your loving adult and learning to take responsibility for your own feelings.
+You children need you to be a role model for personal responsibility rather than trying to control them.

 Join the Inner Bonding Community to add your comment to articles and see the comments of others...